 “Five crore is the one-time expenditure the government has incurred.
 But what remains hidden is the electricity bill the state would have to cough up for keeping the Saraswati flowing.
 The water flowing in Saraswati is pumped from 80 km away at a daily cost of 3 lakh.”

 Modi’s India captures how many legislations passed by the government weakened the civil society and their power to ask questions during his tenure.
-People were incarcerated for showing dissent and asking questions, a good example is people jailed in the Bheema Koregoan case and Students Jailed under UAPA.
-The abrogation of Art 370, the passing of CAA, and many other such instances where it was a show of complete and brute majority with no regard to the democratic process.
+People were incarcerated for showing dissent and asking questions, a good example is people jailed in the Bheema Koregoan case, and Students Jailed under UAPA.
+The abrogation of Article 370, the passing of CAA, and many other such instances where it was a show of complete and brute majority with no regard to the democratic process.

 About the author